openvinotoolkit/openvino/docs/ops/signals/DFT_7.md

 * *T_IND*: `int64` or `int32`.

-**Detailed description**: *DFFT* performs the discrete fast Fourier transformation of input tensor with respect to specified axes.
+**Detailed description**: *DFT* performs the discrete Fourier transformation of input tensor with respect to specified axes.
 Calculations are performed according to the following rules.

 ```python
 import cmath